 Graduate Student Alumni:

-- Thomas Kim (currently employed as a post-doctoral researcher at Los Alamos National Laboratory)
+- Thomas K. Kim (currently employed as a post-doctoral researcher at Los Alamos National Laboratory)